ls1intum/Artemis/docs/dev/guidelines/server.rst

 However, we should consider carefully before adding such assertions to a test as it makes the test more tedious to maintain.

 An example on how to track how many database calls are performed during a REST call is shown below.
 It uses the ``HibernateQueryInterceptor`` which counts the number of queries.
 For ease of use, a custom assert ``assertThatDb`` was added that allows to do the check in one line.
+It also returns the original result of the REST call and so allows you to add any other assertions to the test, as shown below.
 .. code-block:: java

     public class TestClass {